-There have been many stories written and reported about Donald Trump’s confidential tax returns and financial records.
+There have been many stories written and reported about Donald Trump’s confidential tax returns, business expenses and financial records.
 According to a NY Times article, there exists “a trove” of records showing that Mr. Trump helped his father sequester millions of dollars from the IRS.

 Trump declined to comment on this particular article, but one of his lawyers, Mr. Charles J. Harder, stated that Trump “had virtually no involvement whatsoever with these matters...the affairs were handled by other Trump family members who were not experts themselves and therefore relied entirely upon licensed professionals to ensure full compliance with the law.”

-If you and/or your tax preparer have expertly or inexpertly taken false tax deductions or supplied fraudulent income statements and have now come to the attention of the IRS, you may be charged with the criminal tax act of fraud and false statement.
-If this is the case, it would be a very good idea to get in touch with me.
+If you and/or your tax preparer have expertly or inexpertly taken false tax deductions or supplied fraudulent income statements and are now being audited by the Internal Revenue Service, you may be charged with the criminal tax act of fraud and false statement.
+If this is the case, it would be a very good idea to get in touch with a tax attorney.

 As you will come to more fully comprehend, fraud and false statements are two of the most commonly charged tax crimes.
 26 U.S.C. § 7206 (1) and (2) makes it a crime to deliberately make or assist another person in making any IRS document that the maker does not believe to be true and correct.